Lucas-Kuo/111Fall_ML_Final/README.md

 ---

-After you've done the steps above, make sure you have the data structure below:
+After you've done the steps above, make sure you have the directory structure below:
 ```
 .
 ├── model0.h5